Get Inspired

 Tips&Tricks: Because blue-footed boobies have the whole body covered with feathers, they can not feel the temperature of the eggs.
 To maintain it constant until the chicks hatch, they need to measure it all the time with their feet.

-Access to the island requires a dry-landing, near a rocky cliff where you have to climb a few slippery concrete stairs.
-Once we arrived here, we were surprised by how many birds with a wingspan of up to 2m were flying above us.
-North Seymour’s only visitor site is a 2 km circular trail, that follows the coastline to the inland.
-The island is flat (its highest point reaches 28 meters), so the trek is easy and it shouldn’t take more than 30 minutes.
-Along its rocky coast, the trail passes a picture-perfect beach, home to a large colony of curious sea lions.
-The pups are very friendly, so it is often easy to forget that they are wild animals.
+Access to the island requires a dry-landing near a sharp rock, followed by climbing a few slippery steps.
+Once we arrived, we were amazed by the number of birds with wingspans of up to 2 meters flying above us.
+The visitor area follows a circular trail of nearly 2 km, running from the coast to the interior.
+The island is relatively flat (its highest point reaches 28 meters), so the path is easy to walk and shouldn’t take more than 30 minutes.
+Near the rocky shores, the trail passes by a beautiful beach that is home to a colony of curious sea lions.
+The pups, in particular, are especially friendly with visitors, making it easy to forget that they are wild animals.

 Because we booked a full-day guided tour that includes hiking on a trail that has almost no shade (that can be challenging on a hot day) and snorkeling, we had to be prepared for both activities.
 Two medium-sized waterproof backpacks were really important to keep our items safe, in case of bad weather.
 In them, we took our water bottles, underwater camera, binoculars (because we love bird watching), sunglasses, SPF sunscreen (necessary throughout the day, even if it’s rainy or cloudy), towels, trekking clothes, wide-brimmed hats, and our snorkeling equipment consisting of 22mm thick neoprene wetsuits, snorkeling shoes and full-face masks.